 Click below to fill out the housing interest form.
 If you are planning on a specific roommate please add their name in the space provided.
 Roommates will be paired based on the criteria below.
 You will be notified about your room confirmation after we receive your deposit.

 PLEASE NOTE: For NEW or Transfer students only–A $400 deposit is required in order to reserve a housing space.
-This $400 deposit includes a $150 damage deposit.
 Returning residence hall students do not need a deposit, simply fill out the housing application and submit.

 The deposit will be credited to the returning student’s next semester tuition invoice.
-Ancilla College’s room and meal plan rate is $4,800 per semester.
+Ancilla College’s room and meal plan rate is $4,800 per semester, double occupancy.

 TERMS AND CONDITIONS OF OCCUPANCY – ROOM & BOARD CONTRACT